JasonKStevens/Qube/README.md

 ### Enumerables
 Rather than just observers it would be nice send back enumerations.

-### And Beyond
+### Beyond
 From here it's really just about seeing what's possible with Rx's schedulers and its many operations, like `join`, `merge`, `zip`, `fork`, `buffer`, `throttle`, `sample`, etc.

-And looking at use-cases for linq syntax,
+And looking at use-cases for compound from clauses,

 ```c#
 from e1 in db.FromAll()